gridxdev/bluegrid-docs/source/docs/shape_tool.md

 ![type:video](https://www.youtube.com/embed/jlWXRpokY8M?si=lifopBsON2MKEDrq)
 <figcaption>Line tool</figcaption>

 **2. Polyline tool:** A polyline is formed from at least two points.
-To draw a polyline, select polyline tool, and pick at least two points, you can pick as many points as possible.
-To finish drawing the polyline, use mouse right click, the last point (unsettled point)  will be canceled.
+The number of polyline points are infinite.
+To draw a polyline, select polyline tool, and pick vertices of the polyline.
+To finish drawing the polyline, right click, the last vertex (floating vertex)  will be canceled.
 ![type:video](https://www.youtube.com/embed/sJQnOlWITtQ)
 <figcaption>Polyline tool</figcaption>

-**3. Polygon tool:** A polygon is instituted from at least three points.
-A polygon is quite similar to a polyline, except that it is always a close shape.
-That means the start point and the end point are identical.
-To draw a polygon, select polygon tool, and pick at least three points, you can pick as many points as possible.
+**3. Polygon tool:** A polygon is formed from at least three points.
+The number of polygon points are infinite.
+A polygon is quite similar to a polyline, except that it is always a close shape, meaning the start point and the end point are identical.
+To draw a polygon, select polygon tool, and pick vertices of the polyline.
+To finish drawing the polygon, right click, the last floating vertex will be canceled.
 ![type:video](https://www.youtube.com/embed/j86wBFtKKik)
 <figcaption>Polygon tool</figcaption>